patrickvorgers/Home-Assistant-Import-Energy-Data/README.md

 # HA-Import-Toon-Data
-Import historical Toon energy data into Home Assistant so that it can be used in the Energy Dashboard
+Import historical Toon energy data into Home Assistant so that it can be used in the Energy Dashboard.

+I have been enjoying the Home Assistant Energy Dashboard feature since it came out.
+The only downside was that I could not import my historical Toon (Eneco) data which I was using until the Home Assistant Energy Dashboard came out.
+This SQL script solves that issue and makes it possbile to import historical exported data from Toon into Home Assistant.
+It adds the statistics data that is missing in Home Assistant and adjusts the existing data.

+Latest data after import
 ![2023](https://user-images.githubusercontent.com/10108665/230038379-8d20d264-c49e-4c98-b1f6-241942306886.JPG)

+Data of 2019 (imported from Toon using hourly interval data)
 ![2019](https://user-images.githubusercontent.com/10108665/230038399-61886f6c-ba39-4343-8b96-0fb779b39ba2.JPG)

+Data of 2015 (imported from Toon using day interval data)
 ![2015](https://user-images.githubusercontent.com/10108665/230038421-3833847a-79a4-40a2-8937-2b5f2ae3f3cc.JPG)